 It is important to ensure you are maintaining at least the minimum daily turnover of water.
-If using a multi or variable speed pump at low speed, you may need to consult the pump documentation to help determine the approximate flow rate you have.
+If using a multi or variable speed pumps at low speed, you may need to consult the pump documentation to help determine the approximate flow rate you have.

 If daily turnover is not maintained the chemical and sanitizer distribution in the water may not be uniform, and water test samples may not be representative of the entire pool volume.
-This can make chemical dosing inaccurate, and can increase the chance of forming black-spot algae on your pool surfaces.
+This can make chemical dosing inaccurate, and can increase the chance of forming black-spot algae on your pool surfaces and lead to generally poor water quality.